lefranz/geneva-dictators/README.md

 * 'ST-PRA' : 'Il-62 used by Omar Al-Bashir'

 ### Turkmenistan
-* 'EZ-A777' : 'Boeing 777 VIP used by Turkmenistan government',
+* 'EZ-A777' : 'Boeing 777 VIP used by Turkmenistan government'
-* 'EZ-A007' : 'Boeing 737 VIP used by Turkmenistan government',
+* 'EZ-A007' : 'Boeing 737 VIP used by Turkmenistan government'
-* 'EZ-B024' : 'Challenger 870 used by Turkmenistan government',
+* 'EZ-B024' : 'Challenger 870 used by Turkmenistan government'